 DevOps vs. DevSecOps: Explaining the Key Differences

 Over the years, software applications have evolved immensely.
 Back then, we built software as a singular, massive structure that could handle all the business logic required to function.
-For the most part, this worked since most software applications were used by individuals or even by businesses internally with a minimal and manageable number of users.
+For the most part, this worked since most software applications were used by individuals and businesses internally with a minimal and manageable number of users.

 Fast forward to today, most of these software applications are now available on our browsers straight from the cloud.
 Successfully making this shift required new software development methodologies.
 That's where DevOps and DevSecOps come in.